Gateshead Interchange: Services

-Rolling stock used: Class 599 Metrocar

 Bus station

 Gateshead Interchange is located above the Tyne and Wear Metro station.
 It originally opened on 15 November 1981, and upon opening, was operated by Northern General – despite being designed in the house style of the Tyne and Wear PTE.

 The original bus station was demolished and re-built in the early 2000s, to a design by Jefferson Sheard Architects.
 It was officially re-opened on 29 March 2004, by the then Secretary of State for Transport, Alistair Darling.
 The building houses a number of shops and services, as well as a Nexus TravelShop.

 Danny Lane's Opening Line installation features in the bus station, and consists of a sequence of forms in steel and glass, stretching about 90 m in length, 1 m in width, and up to 5 m in height.

 It is served by Arriva North East and Go North East's local bus services, with frequent routes serving Gateshead and Newcastle upon Tyne, as well as County Durham, South Tyneside, Sunderland and Teesside.
 The bus station has 13 departure stands (lettered A–N), with an additional stand used by long-distance coach services.
 Each stand is fitted with seating, next bus information displays, and timetable posters.